 I had been trout fishing several times in Colorado and British Columbia, and I never needed weights.
 Trout fishing had always resembled scenes from the movie A River Runs Through It.
 I was no Brad Pitt in the river, but I knew enough to cast my fly with grace and lightness, allowing it to dance atop the water, drawing the fish up to the surface, which was as smooth as glass.

-We fished for several hours from the banks.
-We lost most of our flies and much of our string to the river.
+We fished for several hours from the banks of the Lidder River.
+We lost most of our flies and much of our string to the rapids.
 We caught two trout.
 Well, Labroo caught the fish.
 I caught nothing.
 By early afternoon, the sun tipped behind the peaks, and the wind grew cold.
 We packed up and headed back.